Getting Help for Binge Eating Disorder

 - Avoid discussions about food, weight, and eating.
 Try your best to avoid these topics, even though it can be difficult.
 These subjects can trigger emotional reactions and behaviors that may cause a relapse.

 - Be patient.
 Patience is an important component of supporting a loved one with binge eating disorder.
 Recovery takes time, and a person isn’t going to heal or change overnight.

 - Ask what you can do to help.
 Rather than trying to force treatment, advice, or suggestions on a person, simply express your concern and love.
 This shows the person that you care and that they aren’t alone.
 It also lets the person decide whether or not they want to accept help.

 Find Binge Eating Treatment for a Friend or Family Member

 If you or someone you love is struggling with binge eating disorder, recovery is possible.
+Feeling sad lately?
+Worried about your mental health?
+Take an online depression quiz and take the first step towards healing.
 For assistance finding a binge eating treatment program, contact a recovery support assistant at .

 .
 National Eating Disorder Association.
 Parent Toolkit.

 .
 National Eating Disorders Collaboration.
 (2016).
 Approaching Someone You Care About.